fenago/git/Lab_3.md

 ### Step 3 - Git Pull
 Where git push allows you to push your changes to a remote repository, git pull works in the reverse fashion. git pull allows you to sync changes from a remote repository into your local version.

+There should be terminal opened already.
+You can also open another New terminal by Clicking `File` > `New` > `Terminal` from the top menu.

 Let's make some change from another folder and push them to remote.
 Run following remote in **terminal 2**: